AswathiAK/QuickChat-A-Realtime-Chat-app/README.md

 # Real-Time Chat App

-This project is a real-time chat application built using React.js, Socket.IO, Node.js & Express, MongoDB, Bootstrap, and HTML.
+This project is a real-time chat application built using React.js, Socket.IO, Node.js & Express, MongoDB, Tailwind CSS, and HTML.
 It allows users to log in, chat with others, and receive notifications.

 Features